 We’re looking for empathetic, communicative, and organized professionals to volunteer their time to support USDR projects.
 Great candidates bring experience from a variety of backgrounds, from product management to design and research to engineering to communications.
 Above all, they take an agile, iterative approach to discovering human-centric solutions with our government partners.

 In return for their pro bono services, volunteers are able to engage in real work that will affect the quality of real people’s lives, learn from experts in the field, experience the challenge of applying what you already know to a new problem, and be a part of a team and community that’s building something bigger to create lasting change.

 States and federal agencies are rapidly spinning up new services and working hard to improve existing systems to better serve their constituents.

 Data scientists, front-end & back-end engineers, designers, engineering managers, product managers, user researchers, writers.
-Experience with government technology stacks a huge plus.
+Experience with government technology stacks is a huge plus.

 Help governments understand and communicate the constantly evolving updates on public health, services, and economic stimulus.